TheEdoRan/next-safe-action/packages/next-safe-action/README.md

 }
 ```

-- `serverError`: if an unexpected error occurs in the server action body, it will be caught, and the client will only get back a `serverError` response.
+- `serverError`: if an unexpected error occurs in the server action body, it will be caught, and the client will only get back a `serverError` result.
 By default, the server error will be logged via `console.error`, but [this is configurable](#custom-server-error-logging).

 ### 2. The hook way